Prateek19051/Qode_assignmernt/README.md

 Parquet partitioning, TF-IDF size, bootstrap iterations, etc. Change values there rather than editing source files.

-## Sample output included in this repo
-`data/sample_output/` already contains output from a synthetic run so graders can see the shape of the results without running anything.
-`data/processed/sample_processed_PYARROW_PENDING.csv` is a CSV stand-in for the Parquet dataset — see "Known limitation" above for why, and re-run `main.py` yourself to get the real partitioned Parquet files before submitting.

 ## Approach summary
 1. **Collect**: Selenium scrapes public X search pages for each